SwingGuy1024/PIzzaOrders/README.md

 ## REST API Documentation

-You can view the api documentation in swagger-ui by launching the server, then goint to `http://localhost:8080/NeptuneDreams/CustomerOrders/1.0.0/swagger-ui.html`
+You can view the api documentation in swagger-ui by launching the server, then go to `http://localhost:8080/NeptuneDreams/CustomerOrders/1.0.0/swagger-ui.html`

 Change default port value in application.properties